vinyasmusic/signoz.io/docs/operate/migration/upgrade-0.10.md

 kubectl -n platform delete pod signoz-migrate
 ```

+## In case of failure

+1. Note the `ServiceName: xxxxx` and `TimeNano: xxxxx` in the logs of the migration script
+2. Check the recommneded batch size section at the end of this page and use a runtime flag if needed
+3. Re-run migration command using flags `service` and `timeNano` and `batchSize` with values from above as mentioned in the `CLI Flags` section below
+4. Reach out to us at [slack](https://join.slack.com/t/signoz-community/shared_invite/zt-lrjknbbp-J_mI13rlw8pGF4EWBnorJA)

 ## CLI Flags

 There are some custom flags which can be enabled based on different usecases.